dlebansais/ModelAnalyzer/README.md

 ## Caveat

-A big caveat to what might look like magic is that this analyzer only support a very restricted subset of C# (see below for a list).
-Anything that is not supported prevents the analysis from starting.
+A big caveat to what might look like magic is that this analyzer only supports a very restricted subset of C# (see below for a list).
+Anything that is not supported prevents the analysis from starting and displays a warning.

 ## Contracts
-To help the analyzer programmers can add contract clauses:
+To help the analyzer, programmers can add contract clauses:

 + A require clause puts some requirement to the input of a method.
 + An ensure clause provides some guarantees when a method exits.